silksong-modding/Silksong.Prepatcher/docs/articles/PlayerData.md

 PlayerData.instance.SetBool(nameof(PlayerData.hasWalljump), true);
 ```

-As an alternative, the PlayerDataAccess class provides properties that delegate the get/set accessors to
+As an alternative, the @"PrepatcherPlugin.PlayerDataAccess" class provides properties that delegate the get/set accessors to
 the appropriate get/set variable methods:

 ```